 Applicants quickly find that they are now dealing with a sluggish and frustrating federal government program and are overwhelmed by mountains of confusing paperwork that asks the same questions over and over.
 Despite what many people think it is very difficult to receive benefits, and most applicants are denied.

-What is needed is an experienced disability lawyer to explain the system, take over the paperwork, and guide you throughout the entire process.
+What you need is an experienced disability lawyer to explain the system, take over the paperwork, and guide you throughout the entire process.

 NO FEE UNLESS YOU WIN

-Lummis & Barkley LLC handles most cases on a “no fee unless you win” contingency fee, with payments coming directly from the Social Security Administration rather than from your pockets.
+Lummis & Barkley LLC handles most social security cases on a “no fee unless you win” contingency fee, with payments coming directly from the Social Security Administration rather than from your pockets.

 Some attorneys are very concerned with their “cases won” percentage, so they will only sign on cases that have a high likelihood of success.
 This means that they decline to take 50/50 cases, and applicants struggle to find representation.
 At Lummis & Barkley LLC, we revel in turning “maybe” cases into success stories!

 Nothing is more important than a lawyer/client relationship built on trust and respect.

 When you set up an initial meeting with a disability attorney, your case is reviewed by an attorney to see if it has potential of being successful.
 The attorney then decides whether to agree to take the case or decline to take the case.